-The hike begins at the Helton Creek Falls trailhead just south of Vogel State Park (view maps and driving directions).
-The trail makes a slight elevation dive and meander into a mixed deciduous, coniferous and rhododendron-filled forest.
-Several side creeks cross under the trail, trickling downward toward Helton Creek.
+The hike begins at a trailhead just south of Vogel State Park (view maps and driving directions).
+The trail makes a gradual curve and gentle descent into a forest filled with mixed hardwoods, coniferous trees, and rhododendron.

-Departing the Lower Helton Creek Falls, the hike climbs the side path’s wooden stairs, retracing to the main trail.
+Departing the lower falls, the hike climbs the side path’s wooden stairs, retracing to the main trail.
 The forest floor flanking the sides of the creek is lush with life.
 Mosses and ferns thrive in the sheltered, damp valley – a brilliant green contrast to the fallen old-growth hemlock trees underneath.

-The hike reaches the upper Helton Creek Falls viewing platform at just over .3 mile.
+The hike reaches the upper waterfall viewing platform at just over .3 mile.
 The upper falls, the larger of the two waterfalls, cascades over the curved contour of a massive rock outcrop.
 Boulders and fallen trees line the waterfall’s base, where water collects briefly in a shallow pool before spilling downstream towards the lower falls.

 More kid-friendly waterfall hikes near Helen

 In the Helen area, and up for chasing more waterfalls?
 Don’t miss the nearby hike to Desoto Falls, another fantastic double waterfall hike just north of Helen.
 Also nearby, the Dukes Creek Falls Trail hikes two miles (round trip) to a series of tumbling waterfalls on Dukes Creek and Davis Creek.
 Or hike the paved, stroller-friendly Anna Ruby Falls Trail to a cascading pair of side-by-side waterfalls near Unicoi State Park.